s-taylor/obj-dot-props/README.md

 ## What does it do?

-It returns that lists all of a given objects properties (paths), including nested properties in dot notation format.
+It returns a list of a given objects properties (paths), including nested properties in dot notation format.

 ## How do I use it?